ArjunGupte44/ECE-570-Course-Project/README.md

 * The inferencing performance data can be found in `results/promptmrg/experiment_results/base_iu_model/test/base_iu_model_test_log.txt`.
 A manual comparison with the results in the PromptMRG paper will demonstrate that our trained model has similar inferencing performance.

 ### Goal 3: Use the model we trained for this ECE 570 project to perform inferencing on the VQA-RAD test dataset.
 * Run `./test_vqa_rad.sh` without any modifications.
 This runs inferencing on the model we pre-trained in Stage 1.
-Please ensure you have the model file saved locally.
-It can be found [here](https://file.io/N3VwkkmcDRq3).
-After downloading the file, please store it under `results/promptmrg/experiment_results/base_iu_model/`.
 *  The reports and performance metrics will be printed to the terminal, and they are also stored in `results/promptmrg/experiment_results/base_iu_model/test/base_iu_model_vqa_rad_mrg_test_log.json`.
 * **NOTE:** The performance metrics are irrelevant when inferencing on the VQA-RAD dataset as the dataset does not come with ground truth labels.
 The purpose of this step is solely to generate medical reports for knowledge enhancement in Stage 2b. of our proposed framework.
 As this project focuses on Stages 2a and 2b, and not re-implementing PromptMRG, we are not as concerned about the quality of the generated reports when using the framework out-of-the-box without any modifications.